dmatis2/aoc2021/README.md

 ## Day 10
 - use stack to store opening brackets and pop stack when correct closing bracket shows
 - when line is not corrupted and stack is not empty, pop stack and calculate scores, sort it and print the middle one

+## Day 11
+- use recursive strategy to flash all needed
+- infinite loop and stop on correct day